VolkanSah/VolkanSah/README.md

 ## Looking for Beta-Testers for an Exclusive, High-Security Micro CMS

 Are you a journalist, activist, or someone deeply invested in privacy and security?
 I’m looking for beta-testers for a groundbreaking Darknet-ready CMS designed with maximum security in mind.
 What sets this CMS apart?
+Security Admins are welcome, too.

 -  Built exclusively for those who prioritize safety and anonymity.
 - Strict verification process: This isn’t for criminals.
 To ensure the integrity of the system, every beta-tester will undergo: